 There are three main areas of contrast between Western and Chinese medicine: general approach to symptoms and disease, approach to cancer, and synergy between Western and Chinese medicine.

 General Approach to Symptoms and Disease

-In contrast, a symptom such as pain may be viewed as a symptom of several possible disorders and disharmonies affecting an individual’s mind, body, and spirit.
+In contrast, a symptom such as pain may be viewed as a symptom of several possible disorders and disharmonies, affecting an individual’s mind, body, and spirit.
 Chinese medicine treatment focuses on identifying the underlying disharmony (diagnosis) and creating an individualized treatment suited to that diagnosis.
-This makes double-blind controlled studies difficult to create because each individual person in a study may be treated differently.
+This individualization makes double-blind controlled studies challenging to develop because each person in a study may be treated differently.
 However, it is sometimes possible for various types of rigorous research to be conducted.